 Good cycling equipment can certainly take cycling to a whole new level of fun.
 For now, the most important thing for newbie cyclists is to just ride and enjoy the view.
 Bike upgrades can be done as and when you grow.

 One of the biggest cycling mistakes cyclists make is that they ride too much before they are even ready.
 Give it time.
 Your body will adjust and over a period of time, it builds slowly.

 Not using the gears:

-Despite of having a geared bicycle, many newbie cyclists fail to use the gears correctly.
+Despite having a geared bicycle, many newbie cyclists fail to use the gears correctly.
 Whether on climbs or on flat roads, the right gears can help you go fast and save energy as well.
-Ensure to invest a little time practicing and getting the right combo, it will help you prevent injuries.
+Ensure to invest a little time practising and getting the right combo, it will help you prevent injuries.

 Don’t maintain your bike:

 You don’t need to be a pro at cleaning your bike.
 Routine maintenance can go a long way and save a few bucks at the bike store.
 Not only that, it will also enhance the life of your bike.